-1-on-1 networking can be… dare I say it… quite frustrating!
+1-on-1 networking can be, dare I say it, quite frustrating!

 They simply didn’t get the fact that business is all about people.

-They simply didn’t get the fact that people do business with people they know, like, and trust.
+And they definitely didn’t get the fact that people do business with people they know, like, and trust.

 Yet they wonder why this marketing strategy called networking doesn’t seem to be working for them.